COVID Business Relief Fund

 - Mortgage/Rent payments made between March 1 and November 15, 2020

-- The following Utilities: water, sewer, garbage/recycling, internet, phone/cell phone, electric, natural gas are eligible for reimbursement upon submittal of copies of lease/mortgage statements and/or eligible utility statements for payments due between March 1, 2020 -November 15, 2020.
+- The following Utilities: water, sewer, garbage/recycling, internet, phone/cell phone, electric, insurance, natural gas are eligible for reimbursement upon submittal of copies of lease/mortgage statements and/or eligible utility statements for payments due between March 1, 2020 -November 15, 2020.

 Terms and Conditions